What to Wear in Thailand? With Free Printable Checklist

 Final Thoughts

-Thailand is honestly a care-free country with an infrastructure set up for tourists and backpackers.
-As long as you have your passport, visa, vaccinations and the correct meds you don’t have to overthink packing for Thailand because this country has everything ‘same same but different’!
+Thailand is honestly a chilled destination with an infrastructure set up for tourists and backpackers.
+As long as you have your passport, visa, vaccinations, and the correct meds, you don’t have to overthink packing for Thailand because this country has everything ‘same same but different’!

-Whether you are backpacking Thailand for a month or flashpacking to one or two destinations you are in for a fun time.
-Do remember the hangover hydration tablets!
+Whether you are backpacking Thailand for a month or flashpacking to one or two destinations, you are in for a fun time, but do remember the hangover hydration tablets!

 What have we missed, tell us in the comments below?